-To the Trustee Volkswagen Diesel Emissions Environmental Mitigation Trust for State Beneficiaries, Puerto Rico, and the District of Columbia
+To the Trustee

+Volkswagen Diesel Emissions Environmental

+Mitigation Trust for State Beneficiaries,

+Puerto Rico, and the District of Columbia

-We have reviewed the statement of net assets of Volkswagen Diesel Emissions Environmental Mitigation Trust for State Beneficiaries, Puerto Rico, and the District of Columbia (the "Trust") as of June 30, 2022 and the related statements of changes in net assets and cash flows for the six-month periods ended June 30, 2022 and 2021.
+We have reviewed the statement of net assets of Volkswagen Diesel Emissions Environmental Mitigation Trust for State Beneficiaries, Puerto Rico, and the District of Columbia (the "Trust") as of June 30, 2024 and the related statements of changes in net assets and cash flows for the six-month periods ended June 30, 2024 and 2023.
 Our reviews were made primarily for the purpose of obtaining a basis for reporting whether we are aware of any material modifications that should be made to the interim financial statements in order for them to be in conformity with accounting principles generally accepted in the United States of America through performing limited procedures.
-The supplementary trust administration actual costs versus budget schedule is presented for the purpose of additional analysis and is not a required part of the interim financial statements.
+The supplemental schedule of trust administration costs actual vs. budget is presented for the purpose of additional analysis and is not a required part of the interim financial statements.
 Such information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the financial statements.
-This supplementary information has been subjected to the limited procedures applied in the reviews of the interim financial statements, and we did not become aware of any material modifications that should be made to such information.
-We have not audited the supplementary information and do not express an opinion on such information.
+This supplemental information has been subjected to the limited procedures applied in the reviews of the interim financial statements, and we did not become aware of any material modifications that should be made to such information.
+We have not audited the supplemental information and do not express an opinion on such information.